mmarol/wedding-site/src/travel.md

         <div class="page__column">
             <p class="page__description">Make sure to notify your bank that you will be travelling internationally.
 You
                 should be able to withdraw cash from most ATMs. </p>
-            <p class="page__description">Alternatively you can see if an international debit card is worth purchasing.
+            <p class="page__description">Alternatively, you may wish to purchase an international currency card.
-                As a backup, carrying traveller’s checks is worth considering.</p>
+                Carrying traveller’s checks is also worth considering as a backup.</p>
         </div>
     </article>
     <article class="page__row">